a-subhani/CodeLab-II-2024/A1 - Skills Portfolio/README.md

     - What happens if you boil a clown?You get a laughing stock.

 &nbsp;
-Write a program that when prompted with the phrase "Alexa tell me a Joke" responds with a random joke from the dataset.
+Develop a GUI using Tkinter, that when prompted with the phrase "Alexa tell me a Joke" responds with a random joke from the dataset.
 The program should first present the setup then allow the user to enter a key to display the punchline.

 &nbsp;
 The user should be able to continue requesting new jokes until they decide to quit the program.